 For maximum security you may want to avoid using public computers when enrolling or modifying your personal or banking information.

 Once you are on the eBill Pay Home tab, you will see a summary of your most current bills.
 Click on the Bill Amount to view a detailed copy of your bill.
 Or, from the Your eBill History tab, click on the "view" link.

 Click on the Your eBill History tab to view a list of your most current bills.
 Select the bills you want to pay and click the Pay Selected Bills button.
-Select the amount you want to pay, the date you want to pay your bill and the bank account from which you want to pay, and you're done!
+Choose the amount you want to pay, the date you want to pay your bill and the bank account from which you want to pay, and you're done.

 Yes.
 From the Your eBill History tab, select the most recent bill and click the Pay Selected Bills button.
 Now, click the Schedule Recurring Payment button.
 Make the appropriate selections.

 To initiate the online payment process, you must select a payment date on the Schedule Payment page.
 This is the date your payment process will begin.

 For your convenience, eBill will alert you to the next available day you may make a payment.
 "Same Day" payments can only be made before 10 a.m.
 Pacific Time on business days.
 If you try to schedule a payment for "today" but it is after 10 a.m.
 Pacific Time or on a non-business day, eBill will alert you to schedule your payment for the next available business day.
 (Note that the exact time of processing will be defined by computer servers owned by eBill's vendors, Kubra Data Transfer, Ltd. and the specific Payment Gateway).

 eBill will routinely credit your SMUD account on the business day following the payment date (See the chart below for a complete schedule).

 Your payment may be withdrawn from your bank account on or after your payment date.

 Payments scheduled for a holiday may be withdrawn from your bank account on the business day prior to the holiday.